Russell Kalmacoff, President

 Mr. Kalmacoff is also a member of San Francisco Planning and Urban Research Associates (SPUR), part of his broader continuing connection to the Bay Area which includes Silicon Valley.

-After completing his studies in 1966, Mr. Kalmacoff worked on Wall Street with Salomon Brothers as a securities trainee on the trading floor.
+In 1966, Mr. Kalmacoff worked on Wall Street with Salomon Brothers as a securities trainee on the trading floor.
 Shortly after that he was at the Toronto head office of AE LePage, Canada’s largest realtor, in the mortgage department.
 While there he designed a financing model involving land purchase leasebacks and NHA insured leasehold mortgages with participating rent, in addition to interest payable to institutional investors.

 The following year he returned to Calgary as Manager of Land Development for NuWest Homes, which included responsibility for what eventually became the 450-acre Canyon Meadows community.
 He also built housing in Canyon Meadows as a principal, and for Paragon Homes in Penbrooke Meadows.